smukkejohan/RTIMULib/README.md

 SyntroPiNav is available as part of the richards-tech SyntroPiApps repo (https://github.com/richards-tech/SyntroPiApps) while SyntroNavView is available as part of the richards-tech SyntroApps repo (https://github.com/richards-tech/SyntroApps).

 ## Release history

+### April 24 2015 - 6.2.0

+Add support for Bosch BMX055 IMU and MS5637 pressure sensor.
+See notes above about auto-detection for the MS5637.

+The BMX055 implementation is slightly experimental as the magnetometer results show significant asymmetry about zero.
+The processing of the magnetometer data is fairly complex and there could be an error in it.
+Calibration is essential for this IMU at the moment.

 ### March 31 2015 - 6.1.0